20 Things to do in Cuba, MO…Route 66 Mural City…or maybe more

 Located at Hood Park, just off Route 66.
 Hood Park is also a location for walking and biking.

-Take a photo at the Guinness World Record Largest Rocking Chair, “A Route 66 Wonder” on the site of Fanning Outpost US 66 General Store and Archery Center with indoor and outdoor ranges, including one 3D range.
-They also have a complete pro shop.
-The Sanazaros are continually upgrading their facilities and offerings.
-Visit their website for details and hours.
-The rocker has recently lost its title, but it is still the largest rocker on Route 66, and it has been painted red.
-It is now the Route 66 Red Rocker.
+Take a photo at the Guinness World Record Largest Rocking Chair, “A Route 66 Wonder” The rocker has recently lost its title, but it is still the largest rocker on Route 66, and it is now painted red and known as the Route 66 Red Rocker.

 Information on local businesses, events, and activities is available.
 You can find information on area church services at the Visitor Center.